-The medical school admission committees find the MCAT exam scores very useful in classifying the applicants into two broad categories.
-One category is of the applicants who have scored high in the MCAT exam reflecting their ability to excel in the pursuit of medical studies and practicing medicine.
-The second category comprises of applicants who have scored low in the MCAT exam and this is an indication of their inability to perform well in the academic studies of their medical school program.
-The MCAT exam scores are not the only criteria considered by the medical school admission committees for admissions, but applicants falling in the first category have a better chance of getting admitted as compared to those who fall in the second category.
+The medical school admission committees find the scores of MCAT very useful in classifying the applicants into two broad categories.
+One category is of the applicants who have scored high in the exam reflecting their ability to excel in the pursuit of medical studies and practicing medicine.
+The second category comprises of applicants who have scored low in the exam and this is an indication of their inability to perform well in the academic studies of their medical school program.
+The MCAT scores are not the only criteria considered by the medical school admission committees for admissions, but applicants falling in the first category have a better chance of getting admitted as compared to those who fall in the second category.

 MCAT exam Format